terrorizer1980/litmus/Overview-of-Litmus.md

 Some modules can be tested against localhost, i.e. the machine you are running your test from.
 This can be dangerous.
 If you are running against localhost you can go to [Run the tests: 'rake litmus:parallel'](#test)

-### Systemd
+### Testing services

-For testing services that require systemd, the default docker images might not be enough.
-In this case, there is a collection of docker images, with systemd enabled, based on https://github.com/puppetlabs/litmus_image
+For testing services that require a service manager (like systemd), the default docker images might not be enough.
+In this case, there is a collection of docker images, with a service manager enabled, based on https://github.com/puppetlabs/litmus_image

 Images available on https://hub.docker.com/u/waffleimage:
 * waffleimage/debian8